AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/core-functionality/user-defined-information.md

 ## User information

-UIKit provides an `EaseIM.setUserProfileProvider` interface to provide user information, including contact and group member information.
+UIKit offers an `EaseIM.setUserProfileProvider` interface to provide user information, including contact and group member information.
 The `EaseUserProfileProvider` interface is as follows:

 ```kotlin
 interface EaseUserProfileProvider {